kode95/autocompleteCity/README.md

 - **No localization.** The city names are all in English, so for instance, if visitors to your website who live in the second-largest city in Switzerland input the name of their city, they'll have to write *Geneva* as opposed to *Genève* (French) or *Genf* (German).
 - **Semi-large file:** The city data and the JS code combined are about 2.6 MB, although when sent over HTTP, your server will probably compress them down to about 1 MB.
 Not terrible per se size-wise, but also not perfect.
 - **Only cities:** This project only allows you to autocomplete cities, not landmarks, restaurants, etc.
-- **Only cities with at least 5,000 inhabitants are autocompleted.** If you want cities down to 1,000 inhabitants to be autocompleted (which will make the file size considerably bigger), check the FAQ.
+- **Only cities with at least 5,000 inhabitants are autocompleted.** If you want cities down to 1,000 inhabitants to be autocompleted (which will make the file size considerably bigger), check the FAQ below.

 ### Pros of using autocompleteCity instead of Google Maps Place Autocomplete: